-Decreasing term insurance could be useful in covering the balance of a mortgage, personal or business loan.
+Decreasing term insurance could be useful in covering the balance of a mortgage, personal, or business loan.

-Decreasing term life insurance rates are cheap and affordable, and many of the top life insurance companies offer it as an option.
+Decreasing term life insurance rates are generally cheap and affordable, and many of the top life insurance companies offer it as an option.

 Alternatively, companies also offer increasing term life insurance, which works the same way by increasing coverage over time.
 While not as affordable, increasing term life insurance may be an option for families expecting escalating needs.

-Mortgage life insurance is not to be confused with PMI, or private mortgage insurance, which is offered through your mortgage lender.
+Mortgage life insurance is not to be confused with PMI, or Private Mortgage Insurance, which is offered through your mortgage lender.

-In the case of mortgage insurance, the death benefit is paid directly to the bank and your family has no say, even if other financial needs are more dire.
+But the big thing to note is the death benefit is paid directly to the bank and your family has no say.

 There are several areas in particular where you are more likely to see decreasing term life insurance coverage.

 The benefit amount of the coverage is designed to pay off the unpaid balance of an individual’s mortgage loan if the insured passes away prior to the loan being paid off.

 Here, the amount of the insurance coverage will decrease as the amount of the unpaid balance is reduced over time.

-Credit life insurance may also use decreasing term as its primary form of coverage.
+Credit life insurance may also use a decreasing term as its primary form of coverage.
 This type of insurance can protect a person’s dependents in a way where they won’t be saddled with debt if the borrower dies prior to paying off the balance.

 In some cases, the purchase of credit life insurance may even be required by a lender before obtaining a loan or credit approval.

-Although with credit life insurance the death benefit proceeds do not go to your loved ones, credit life will help in reducing you debts and interest expenses, which can still help in avoiding financial hardship for your survivors.
+Although with credit life insurance the death benefit proceeds do not go to your loved ones, credit life will help in reducing your debts and interest expenses, which can still help in avoiding financial hardship for your survivors.

 While all situations are different, many people have the need to protect their loved ones through life insurance.